mileweb/docs-content-cdn/docs/portal/edge-configurations/deploying-property.md

 <p align="center"><img src="/docs/resources/images/UndeployAProperty.png" alt="property undeployment" width="900"></p>

-2. When the confirmation message appears, click **Yes, Undeploy!** When the Undeployment Confirmation pop-up appears, click **OK**.
-You can either wait with the progress dialog box, or close it to perform other tasks while the undeployment continues in the background.
-You can click Tasks in the left pane to check the status of the undeployment at any time.
+2. When the Undeployment Confirmation pop-up appears, click **Yes, Undeploy!** You can either wait with the progress dialog box, or close it to perform other tasks while the undeployment continues in the background.
+You can click **Tasks** in the left pane to check the status of the undeployment at any time.